 Copying single C: drive cannot ensure Windows bootable.
 After clone complete, replace the small disk or change BIOS to boot from the large disk.

-Comparing with other software, NIUBI Partition Editor has powerful 1 Second Rollback, Virtual Mode, Cancel-at-well technologies to protect system and data.
+Comparing with other software, NIUBI Partition Editor has powerful 1 Second Rollback, Virtual Mode, Cancel-at-will technologies to protect system and data.
 It is also much faster because of its unique file-moving algorithm.